angel-fontalvo/ml_adversarial_attack/README.md

 # Machine Learning Adversarial Image Generator

-This tool generates poisonous inputs designed to cause deep neural networks to make a decision on behalf of the attacker.
+This tool generates poisonous inputs designed to cause deep neural networks to make decisions on behalf of the attacker.

-**todo**: create process that generates targetted attack

-**todo**: jk, it's already done

 | __Benign__ | __Adversarial__ |
 |-------------|------------|